City Lab

 The City Lab aims to develop research that will:

-This process would involve a drive to reshape the pedagogic delivery and professional practice of architecture, art and design within the context of the city.
-This can be achieved by working across a range of socially oriented projects and practices that call for social change within the city context.
-As well as respecting and examining existing disciplinary specificities, this will also mean working with more comprehensive, expanded constituencies, reaching and building new audiences and developing models of city-based architecture, art, fashion and design practices that are valued more widely, beyond the current conventions of economic and personal impact.
+These are achieved by working across a range of socially oriented projects and practices that call for social change within the city context.
+Respecting and examining existing disciplinary specificities, working with more comprehensive, expanded constituencies, reaching and building new audiences and developing models of city-based architecture, art, fashion and design practices.

 • Architecture